gogog01-29-2021/Crypto-world-app/README.md

-# 🏥 Healthcare Hackathon - Fullstack SaaS Base Project
+# 🏥 Hcrypto- Fullstack SaaS Base Project
+1. connects a uer's wallet
+2. verifies they are a unique haman with World ID
+3.
 > **2026 IT x Healthcare Convergence Hackathon**
 > **Theme:** Healthcare Product Development in the Era of IT and AI Transition
 > **Date:** January 31 - February 1, 2026